kubevela/kubevela/docs/en/application.md

 Hence, the `properties` section of `backend` only supports two parameters: `image` and `cmd`, this is enforced by the `parameter` list of the `.spec.template` field of the definition.

 The similar extensible abstraction mechanism also applies to traits.
-For example, `name: autoscaler` in `frontend` means its trait specification (i.e. `properties` section) will be enforced by a `TraitDefinition` object named `autoscaler` as below:
+For example, `type: autoscaler` in `frontend` means its trait specification (i.e. `properties` section) will be enforced by a `TraitDefinition` object named `autoscaler` as below:

 ```yaml
 apiVersion: core.oam.dev/v1beta1